poiyomi/PoiyomiDocs/docs/thryeditor/enduser.md

 ## Settings

-The `Settings UI` window can be opened via the `gears icon` in the top left corner of a material.
+The Settings window can be opened via the Gear <FAIcon icon="fa-solid fa-gear"/> icon in the top left corner of a material inspector.
 Or using the menu item of the top bar `Thry -> Shader UI -> Settings`.
 This includes `Localization`, `Auto-Set Anchor`, and a few more settings.

 [Learn more about Thry Editor Settings.](./settings.md)